ReedD/node-immutable-object/README.md

 ##Installation
-To use [immutable-object](https://www.npmjs.org/package/immutable-object), cd into your project directory and install immutable-object with `npm` or `yarn`.
+To use [immutableobject](https://www.npmjs.org/package/immutableobject), cd into your project directory and install immutableobject with `npm` or `yarn`.

 **npm**
 ```
 $ cd /to/project/directory
-$ npm install immutable-object --save
+$ npm install immutableobject --save
 ```

 **yarn**
 ```
 $ cd /to/project/directory
-$ yarn add immutable-object
+$ yarn add immutableobject
 ```

 ##Usage